Despite crisis and outcry, Maduro favored to win Venezuela vote

 Abroad, Maduro is likely to face further Western and Latin American protests should he win, although Russia and China remain allies and have been important financial backers.

-Chilean President Sebastian Pinera said on Sunday the elections did not fulfill the “minimum standards of a true democracy” and Chile did not recognize them as legitimate.
+Chilean President Sebastian Pinera said on Sunday the elections did not fulfill the “minimum standards of a true democracy” and that Chile did not recognize them as legitimate.

 Maduro faces a Herculean task to turn around the moribund economy, with the bolivar currency down 99 percent in the past year and inflation at an annual 14,000 percent, according to the National Assembly.